 Thought about how your dryer vents the moisture from drying clothes lately?
 If you’re like a lot people, probably not.
 It’s like when the water heater goes when you have family visiting from out of town, out of site out of mind, till a problem arises.
+We can assure you, though that dryer vent cleaning is very important.

 A dryer needs a clean line to vent the air and moisture properly outside of your home.
 If the line isn’t clean, either via lint build up, birds’ nest, or other obstruction, it causes the dryer to work longer to the dry the clothes.
 This extra time puts stress on the heating element, which could create a situation where the dryer and/or the line gets overheated creating a potential fire hazard.
 A clean line improves efficiency, reduces dry time, reduces utility costs, and most importantly reduces the risk of fire.